Leonardo Iglesias

-Leonardo Andrés Iglesias (born August 28, 1979, in Lanús, Buenos Aires Province) is an Argentine football forward, who is currently a free agent.
+Leonardo Andrés Iglesias (born August 28, 1979) is an Argentine former football forward.

 Career

 Iglesias started his career in the regionalised Argentine 3rd division with Club Atlético Talleres de Remedios de Escalada in 1997.
 He has played for Gimnasia y Esgrima (ER), San Martín de Mendoza.
 Godoy Cruz, Club Atlético Tigre and Atlético Rafaela in the National 2nd Division in Argentina.

 Iglesias has played for several teams outside Argentina these are; CD Logroñés, Burgos CF, Leonesa and CM Peralta in Spain, Villa Española in Uruguay and his current club, Ankaragücü and Kayserispor in Turkey.